PhoenixTales/phoenix-docs/world/northeast.md

 At first I reconstructed the iconic ropeway from v0.7, which Mike had envisioned from the very start and which is not just a visual improvement or a change motivated by nostalgia, but the way that the ropeway is setup also makes it more believable that it was constructed after the creation of the barrier in a joint effort from within and outside the barrier by pulling and pushing the central pillar up, stabilised by thick ropes; it simply makes sense based on its construction.
 Remodeling it was easy enough and did not involve too much effort.
 By doing so I realised that the rock faces on which the lift has been placed must have been higher in v0.7 than it was in the release version and adjusted it accordingly.

 I then thought about how, while preserving the above mentioned terrain and setup, I could at the same time include...
-  * a potential separate cliff with another, connected lake and how this lake could have a connection to the sea
+  * a potential separate cliff with another, connected lake and how this lake could have a connection to the sea.
   * the northern forest (connected to that lake at the cliff) and...
-  * the ore lift in combination with the Abandoned Mine Concept Arts
+  * the ore lift in combination with the Abandoned Mine Concept Arts.

 And especially: How I could realise all of this inspite of the Old Temple (Monastery) Ruins which - at first - seemed to be very much in the way of these intended changes.

 ### Northern Forest